 Each State Party may seek the inscription on the World Heritage List of cultural (monuments, groups of buildings and sites) and natural heritage (natural features, geological and physiographical formations, natural sites) which is situated on its territory and is of an outstanding value

-Professor Carducci can assist governments, public and private entities, by resolving disputes (as arbitrator or mediator) or providing expert advice (as expert for legal opinions) or advice and party’s representation (as legal counsel) as to the various legal issues that the implementation of this Convention raises, primarily the following
+Professor Carducci can assist governments, public and private entities, by resolving disputes (as arbitrator or mediator) or providing expert advice and legal opinions or party’s representation (as legal counsel) with regard to the numerous policy and legal issues that the implementation of this Convention raises worldwide (as it is nearly universally ratified).
+Primarily the following issues:

 Duties to protect for the territorial States Parties and duties of the international community as a whole to cooperate